VectorInstitute/vec-playbook/templates/README.md

 # Detach with Ctrl+B, D (can close laptop/disconnect)
 # Later reattach with: tmux attach -s my_training
 ```

+**Note:** If you `ctrl+C` the command, this does not cancel the slurm jobs if they are already running.
+You have to manually use scancel to cancel the running jobs.
+Use `squeue --me` to see running jobs under your account.

 ### Parameter Sweeps with Hydra